 - property or services of another person or of AGDA.

 - of AGDA.

 - pretences.

+- Obtaining the property of another person by deceptive means.

 - authorisation.

 - Littering AGDA campus property.

 - network.

 d.
 Welfare, Health and Safety

 - dangerous articles.

 • Attempting to bribe or give gifts to any member of the AGDA's staff.
 This excludes reasonable